 SUPER SPRINT TRIATHLON DISTANCES

-The distance of a Super Sprint triathlon is 0.25 mi swim, 6.2 mi bike, and 1.6 mi run.
+The distances of a Super Sprint triathlon are 0.25 mi swim, 6.2 mi bike, and 1.6 mi run.
 A beginner triathlete can expect to complete this distance in about an hour.

 If you think about starting triathlon, I highly suggest registering for one Super Sprint as soon as possible.
 The faster you are doing one, the less pressure you will have.
 Also, many of those are in pools, which can help if you have some fear of open water swimming.